FIWARE/tutorials.IoT-over-IOTA/README.md

 2021-12-07T16:35:25.680Z gateway:northbound Sent to MQTT topic /1068318794/motion001/attrs
 ```

-There may be a noticable lag between reading the measure and it being received at the context broker.
+There may be a noticeable lag between reading the measure and it being received at the context broker.
 The payload of the
 measure therefore contains a timestamp `t|2021-12-07T16:34:44.891Z` which is mapped to `TimeInstant` in the IoT Agent to
 ensure that the correct metadata is associated with the measure in the context broker.